 I am Never Satisfied!

-I can count on one hand the times that I have looked around my classroom and thought, “ahhhh, this is good.”
+I can count on just one hand the times that I have looked around my classroom and thought, “ahhhh, this is good.”
 I am just never satisfied with how things are going.
 Especially with Math Centers!
 Is everyone actively engaged?
-Are all students being challenged and their needs being met?
+Are all my students being challenged and their needs being met?
 Am I presenting the material at the rigor that they will encounter on state tests?
 There is just always something that I feel like I could improve upon.

 Did I Mention Math Centers?

 Perhaps it is a lack of time, or maybe my brain simply cannot wrap itself around all of those different activities at once, but most of the math center ideas floating around Pinterest just left me looking around the room thinking, “this is not quite it.”
 Am I the only one who can’t seem to make those rotations work?
 Too many moving parts, too many different activities, too much confusion!
+(And, ahem, too much to grade!)

 Guided Math Centers, My Way!